tmelanson17/gesture-detection/README.md

 # Motion History Image Project Folder

+The report can be found [here](gatech_report.pdf).

-visualize_features.py : Compilation of various functions used for the report and for the presentation video.
+- visualize_features.py : Compilation of various functions used for the report and for the presentation video.

-test_all.py : Main python file for running the various tests, as well as training and testing the final Python model.
+- test_all.py : Main python file for running the various tests, as well as training and testing the final Python model.

-record_data.py : Attempt to record data into data files.
+- record_data.py : Attempt to record data into data files.
 Converts the dataset into a series of pickle files

-labels.txt : List of labels for reference
+- labels.txt : List of labels for reference

 ### Non environment dependencies